paxorus/blox-schedule/README.md

 });
 ```

 #### Connecting to the cloud
-Each action adds a little information to the `mongo` object, ensuring everything including the original `Request` object is available downstream.
+In MongoHelper.js, each action adds a little information to the `mongo` object, ensuring everything including the original `Request` object is available downstream.
 ```javascript
 exports.connect = function (dbName) {
 	return function (mongo) {